 Eating disorders affect people of all ages and without the right support and intervention, they can develop into life-threatening illnesses.
-At ABC we regularly receive enquiries from professionals, requesting general information on eating disorders and quite often specific guidance on how to best support a person struggling.
-The information in the following pages has been produced by ABC to answer some of your questions concerning eating disorders and your specific field of professional work, with relevent information on causes, signs, symptoms as well as practical strategies on how to approach the person to offer support.
+At ABC we regularly receive enquiries from professionals requesting general information on eating disorders and specific guidance on how to best support a person struggling.
+Whether you're a GP or medical professional, a teacher, HR or fitness professional, we provide tailored information, resources and training.

 ABC's Professional Survey into Primary Healthcare